web3/web3.js/docs/docs/guides/Web3_Utils_module/Mastering_web3-utils.md

 For Strings:
 `console.log(utils.toHex("10"));`

-Strings are returned after being decoded in ASCI value, then it gets converted into a Hexadecimal.
+Strings are returned after being decoded in ASCII value, then it gets converted into a Hexadecimal.

 For Booleans:
 `console.log(utils.toHex(false));`